tj-django/django-migration-fixer/README.md

 ```

-> NOTE: THis also works when there are conflicts on the default branch. i.e You can run `... makemigrations --fix` on the `main` branch.
+> NOTE: This also works when there are conflicts detected on the default branch. i.e You can run `... makemigrations --fix` on the `main` branch.

 ### Assumptions